aadyasingh55/SupermarketAnalysis/README.md

 # Supermarket Sales Analysis - README
 ## Introduction
 Welcome to the Supermarket Sales Analysis project!
 This project aims to explore and analyze historical sales data from a supermarket company.
 The dataset contains records from 3 different branches over a span of 3 months.
-The analysis is performed using Python for Exploratory Data Analysis (EDA), and the insights are visualized through interactive dashboards created using Tableau and Power BI.
+The analysis is performed using Python for Exploratory Data Analysis (EDA), and the insights are visualized through interactive dashboards created using  Power BI.

 ## Dataset
 The dataset used for this analysis is provided by Kaggle.